pgpartman/pg_partman/doc/pg_partman.md

 ### Child Table Property Inheritance

 For this extension, most of the attributes of the child partitions are all obtained from the parent table.
-With native partitioning, certain features are not able to be inherited from the parent depending on the version of PostgreSQL.
+With declarative partitioning, certain features are not able to be inherited from the parent depending on the version of PostgreSQL.
 So pg_partman uses a template table instead.
-The following table matrix shows how certain property inheritances are managed with pg_partman for native partitioning.
+The following table matrix shows how certain property inheritances are managed with pg_partman.
 The number given is the version of PostgreSQL.
 If a property is not listed here, then assume it is managed via the parent.

 | Feature                                           | Parent Inheritance    | Template Inheritance  |
 | ----------                                        | --------------------- | --------------------- |